alloba/book-of-hours-notes/books/The Most Sorrowful End of the Lady Nonna.md

 ### Partial Study Description
 I'm Reading...

-Nonna has introduced Eusebia to an unsanctioned Thunderskin-cult which meets in the caves below the Abbey; there she and others perform sacred dances for 'the Preservation of the Kingdom.'
+Nonna has introduced Eusebia to an unsanctioned [[Thunderskin]]-cult which meets in the caves below the Abbey; there she and others perform sacred dances for 'the Preservation of the Kingdom.'
 ### Study Complete Description
 I've Read...